Cinelicious Pics

 Cinelicious Pics is a distribution wing of the post-production company Cinelicious, launched by Paul Korver and Dennis Bartok, former American Cinematheque head programmer.

 The company was designed to distribute new U.S. and foreign independent features and documentaries.

 In November 2014, the company announced it would release Eiichi Yamamoto's cult-classic Kanashimi no Belladonna (Belladonna of Sadness) as its first restoration and re-release, with restoration work completed in-house.

 LA Weekly announced Cinelicious Pics as Best Indie Film Distributor of 2015.

+In 2017, Arbelos Films began servicing its film library.